Thoma I: Rise of Dutch power

+West Syriac Relationship

+With Chandy canonically consecrated as a bishop, most of the churches originally under Thoma's control joined Chandy's side.
+With this, Thomas began to move to protect his power.
+He corresponded with the Jesuits who were based in Ambazhakad.
+These discussions stalled on the condition that he be prepared to stop claiming to be a bishop.
+But in the meantime, Gregorios Abdal Jalīl, a bishop sent by the Jacobite Patriarch in response to Thoma's letter arrived in Malabar.
+Thomas received him.
+Thoma and his supporters eventually entered into a new relationship with the Jacobite Patriarch of Antioch.
+This officiated the gradual schism of Saint Thomas Christians into the Palayakoottukar (Old Party) and Puttankoottukar (New Party) factions.

 Regularization of consecration

 By 1665, Cochin was under Dutch control.
 That year Gregorios Abdal Jaleel, a delegate of the Patriarch of Antioch came to Malankara as per the request of Mar Thoma and regularized his Metropolitan consecration.

 Death

 He died on 25 April 1670 and was buried in St. Mary's Jacobite Soonoro Cathedral, Angamaly.